andres-erbsen/rrtcp/README.md

 ## Tor
 `udp-over-tor` contains code that uses a Go Tor implementation to send packets using Round Robin TCP over TOR.

-`udp-over-tor-test` contains code that performs tests analogous to the ones above, bug using Tor.
+`udp-over-tor-test` contains code that performs tests analogous to the ones above, but using Tor.
 It includes an argument `-deterministic` to deterministcally select a TOR path given a seed, for the purpose of conducting symmetrical tests.